avilldaniel/chainshot-simple-ERC20/README.md

 # Simple ERC-20 token project

 This project comes with a smart contract based on OpenZeppelin's ERC20 implementation of the ERC20 interface.
 Feel free to modify the `Ritz.sol` (specifically the token's **name**, **symbol**, and **total supply**) to whatever you'd like!
+Don't forget to modify `deploy.js` and update the contract factory getter to your token 🪙.
 After doing so, do the following in order to deploy the contract to a live network:

 1. `git clone ` this repo
 2. `npm i` and `npm i --save-dev` to install both production & development dependencies